 I’ve played many of the piano rooms in Chicago’s “Gold Coast”, and I’ve held my own bench at a few of them.
 There’s The Zebra, The Redhead, The Underground Wonder Bar, Hugo’s Frog Bar, the old Jay’s.
 I’ve sat in on rare occasions at the Coq d‘Or room in The Drake, at Grape Street and Vine, only once at Jilly’s on State.

 So, what does this make me?
 I’m a certifiable Downtown Chicago Piano Man.
 The conclusion has become inescapable.
-I’ve earned it, I’ve accepted it, and I wear it as both a scar of honor and badge of bad behavior.
+I’ve earned it, I’ve accepted it, and I wear it now it as both a scar of honor and badge of bad behavior.

 The experience of performing songs night after night over seasons and years in the heart of Chicago’s Gold Coast has been both amazing and torturous.
 I’ve learned a lot, lost a lot, it’s been a unique and fascinating path.
 One of the things I love most about being a performing musician is my frequent state of situational amazement.
 The places that I find myself, by design or pure chance but always due to my playing piano, have left me in slack-jawed wonder many, many times.
 It brings often the privilege and variety of one living a princely life.
 The month of this writing, I’ve been backstage at a Billy Joel concert, sat in at “New York, New York” Las Vegas, made a thousand bucks at one show, was treated to steak and oysters at a restaurant venue, and had a beautiful waitress tell me my ’73 Plymouth is totally cool.
 I’ll take it, all of it.

 Of course for every state of grace, there are unconditional periods of depression and depravity. (if you’re committed).
 My experiences in these areas are best left to the workings of your own vile imaginations.